jMonkeyEngine-archive/GSoC_2020/README.md

 https://play.google.com/store/apps/details?id=com.jme3.androiddemo

 ## Bring your own idea
 Students can propose their own ideas.
 Please make sure you have the following contents.
+You can also look at [past project list](GSoC_2014.md) for inspiration.
+Please note that we are prioritizing ideas that would be maintained even after GSoC.

 #### Project Description
 #### Expected outcome
 #### Skills required/preferred (outline of skills required)
-#### Tests (Students will do one or more of the following tests before contacting the mentors)
 #### Possible mentor
 #### Difficulty of the project
 #### Further Reading (links to code, docs and conversations)